Learning music can be as natural as learning a language

 When ready, performance classes will be offered for Suzuki harp students to play together.

-Suzuki violin students participate in weekly performance classes until the completion of Book 4.
+Suzuki violin students participate in weekly performance classes at their level.

 Suzuki Violin & Cello